Is My Friend's Wife Entitled to Maternity Benefits at a Small Branch Office?

 Section 2 in The Maternity Benefit Act, 1961

-(a) to every establishment being a factory, mine or plantation including any such establishment belonging to Government and to every establishment wherein persons are employed for the exhibition of equestrian, acrobatic and other performances;
+(a) to every establishment being a factory, mine, or plantation, including any such establishment belonging to the Government and to every establishment wherein persons are employed for the exhibition of equestrian, acrobatic, and other performances;

-(b) to every shop or establishment within the meaning of any law for the time being in force in relation to shops and establishments in a State, in which ten or more persons are employed, or were employed, on any day of the preceding twelve months:] Provided that the State Government may, with the approval of the Central Government, after giving not less than two month’s notice of its intention of so doing, by notification in the Official Gazette, declare that all or any of the provisions of this Act shall apply also to any other establishment or class of establishments, industrial, commercial, agricultural or otherwise.
+(b) to every shop or establishment within the meaning of any law for the time being in force in relation to shops and establishments in a State, in which ten or more persons are employed, or were employed, on any day of the preceding twelve months: Provided that the State Government may, with the approval of the Central Government, after giving not less than two months' notice of its intention of doing so, by notification in the Official Gazette, declare that all or any of the provisions of this Act shall apply also to any other establishment or class of establishments, industrial, commercial, agricultural, or otherwise.

-Section 2 (1)(b) of the MB Act clearly states the applicability restricted to establishment where ten or more persons are employed.
+Section 2 (1)(b) of the MB Act clearly states the applicability is restricted to establishments where ten or more persons are employed.

 nathrao